Housing and Residence Life

 Student payment to college

 Students pay for the entire quarter.
-There are no refunds for eligible students who choose to move out before the end of the quarter.
+There are no refunds for students who choose to move out before the last day of the quarter.

 Vacations (student or family)